Voltage doubler: Dickson charge pump

 The Dickson charge pump, or Dickson multiplier, consists of a cascade of diode/capacitor cells with the bottom plate of each capacitor driven by a clock pulse train.
-The circuit is a modification of the Cockcroft-Walton multiplier but takes a DC input with the clock trains providing the switching signal instead of the AC input.
+The circuit is a modification of the Cockcroft–Walton multiplier but takes a DC input with the clock trains providing the switching signal instead of the AC input.
 The Dickson multiplier normally requires that alternate cells are driven from clock pulses of opposite phase.
 However, since a voltage doubler, shown in figure 7, requires only one stage of multiplication only one clock signal is required.

-The Dickson multiplier is frequently employed in integrated circuits where the supply voltage (from a battery for instance) is lower than that required by the circuitry.
-It is advantageous in integrated circuit manufacture that all the semiconductor components are of basically the same type.
-MOSFETs are commonly the standard logic block in many integrated circuits.
-For this reason the diodes are often replaced by this type of transistor, but wired to function as a diode - an arrangement called a diode-wired MOSFET.
-Figure 8 shows a Dickson voltage doubler using diode-wired n-channel enhancement type MOSFETs.
+The Dickson multiplier is frequently employed in ICs where the supply voltage (from a battery for instance) is lower than that required by the circuitry.
+Because IC designers and manufacturers benefit from using the same technology and basic device throughout a chip, CMOS Dickson multipliers often wire MOSFETs to behave as diodes (e.g. Figure 8).

 There are many variations and improvements to the basic Dickson charge pump.
 Many of these are concerned with reducing the effect of the transistor drain-source voltage.
 This can be very significant if the input voltage is small, such as a low-voltage battery.
 With ideal switching elements the output is an integral multiple of the input (two for a doubler) but with a single-cell battery as the input source and MOSFET switches the output will be far less than this value since much of the voltage will be dropped across the transistors.
 For a circuit using discrete components the Schottky diode would be a better choice of switching element for its extremely low voltage drop in the on state.
 However, integrated circuit designers prefer to use the easily available MOSFET and compensate for its inadequacies with increased circuit complexity.